Rock Radio Heaven (H)

 Stations: CKSL London, Ontario, CKTB St. Catharines, Ontario, CJRN Niagara Falls, Ontario

 Notes: Once played every song Elvis recorded back-to-back on this Saturday morning oldies show.
 Long-time morning host and sports director for CKTB, he also broadcast the minor league St. Catharines Blue Jays for that station.
 An avid baseball fan, he was an official scorer for the Toronto Blue Jays from 1990 to 2012.
+Lifetime member for the Order of Magicians.
 Died following a heart attack at the age of 68.

 Died: February 20, 2012

-Also known as: Birth name was Danny Thygesen.
+Also known as: Birth name was Danny Prescott Thygesen.

 Stations: KOL, KSND, KZOK, KBSG Seattle, KPUG Bellingham, Washington, KSER Everett, Washington

 Notes: Gained fame for his "Rock 'N' Roll Time Machine" show, which focused on the music of the '50s and '60s.
 Was also a record promoter and worked in graphic arts in his later years.
-Native of Everett, Washington.
-Was 69 when he died after an extended illness.
+His radio and music career exceeded 40 years.
+Died after an extended illness.

 Died: October 15, 2015, Newington, Connecticut